 What happens if someone exhibits COVID-19 symptoms while they are at camp?

-We will monitor them closely and possibly provide a test.
-We will isolate them until the results are confirmed.
+We will isolate them for 24 hours and provide a test.
 If they test negative, they will resume participation in camp.
 If they test positive, they will be sent home and we will alert families who may have been possibly exposed so that they may take precautions and plan accordingly.